LeonSong1995/MeDuSA/README.md

 See [tutorial.](https://leonsong1995.github.io/MeDuSA/)

 ## Contact
-If you have any questions for MeDuSA, please contact the author <songliyang@westlake.edu.cn>.
+If you have any questions for MeDuSA, please feel free to leave messages on the github issues or contact me <songliyang@westlake.edu.cn>.